 Chinese New Year Floral Jubilation at Discovery Bay

 Discovery Bay has some of the best Chinese New Year dining and events in Hong Kong.
-Check out what’s on offer – from weekend markets to staycation deals and more.
+Running from 19 January until 2 February there are weekend markets, workshops and staycation deals and more.

-Check out the Chinese New Year Sunday Market full of family-friendly activities, such as the Mandarin mascot meet and greet, face painting, kids role-playing and story-telling time!
+Check out the Chinese New Year Sunday Market full of family-friendly activities.
 Shop for Lunar New Year necessities at the Chinese New Year Sunday Market, where you can stroll through merchants around the DB Plaza with festive calligraphy, origami, paper-cutting, fresh flowers and more to offer.
-A Mandarin mascot will also be appearing around the market to meet and greet and share new year blessings.

 Time: 11:00 – 18:00